11 Quirky Afternoon Teas In London

 If you are new to the High Tea or Afternoon Tea ritual then perhaps you need to know some details.
 The Queen for example always took afternoon tea at Buckingham Palace.
-Her tea is remarkably unexciting as it always involves a cup of Earl Gray Tea, a few finger sandwiches like cucumber and cream cheese and perhaps some Jam Pennies.
+Her tea was remarkably unexciting as it always involves a cup of Earl Gray Tea, a few finger sandwiches like cucumber and cream cheese and perhaps some Jam Pennies.
 Jam pennies are simply jam and butter on a round piece of bread how exciting is that?

 London afternoon teas range from fanciful to extremely luxurious, but one thing you can count on is the scones with clotted cream.
 Now a scone is simply a biscuit but it’s made with eggs.
 Both scones and biscuits are usually made with flour, baking powder or baking soda salt, sugar, milk or buttermilk, eggs and butter.

 I hear you what the hell is “clotted cream”?
 Unlike whipped cream clotted cream is created by gently heating full-fat cream for at least 12 hours.
 The result is that the liquid separates from the cream and the cream then rests for another 8 hours.
 The result is a deeply satisfying almost butter-like consistency that isn’t sweetened like whipped cream but adds another dimension to the word cream.